kiboschool/course-pm-and-design/src/pm-and-design.md

 Note that all times are listed in GMT, please convert to your local timezone.

-- Class time: Thursdays, 5 - 6:30pm GMT
+- Class time: Wednesdays, 5 - 6:30pm GMT
 - Office hours: TBD

 ## Instructors